 And if you are really looking to go all out – think about painting the inside of a closet like we did in Simon’s nursery [see paint info here & the DIY closet details here] By FAR, the boldest paint choice we’ve made in the entire house!

 and the tile floor.
 I’ll be sharing the tile & stone sources plus our rug selections after mulling over these rug options!
+These are also some of my very favorite rugs.

 What is your favorite brand of paint?
 Favorite go-to color?!